20 Best Summer Fruits & Vegetables

-Corn is a multipurpose starchy vegetable and thrown into casseroles, dishes, or simply eaten from the cob.
+Sweet corn is a multipurpose starchy vegetable and thrown into casseroles, dishes, or simply eaten from the cob.
 Corn is rich in fiber and potassium, two components contributed to good heart health.

-Delicious Summer Recipes and Ideas
+Healthy Summer Recipes

 Summer Fruit Salad

-Chop up fresh peaches, strawberries, and oranges.
-Squeeze fresh lemon juice atop and mix.
-Enjoy right away or let chill in the fridge until served.
-Add a dollop of fresh whipped cream for desired creaminess.
-Use leftover fruit salad to top yogurt or oatmeal.
+Bonus tips: Add a dollop of fresh whipped cream for desired creaminess.
+Use leftover fruit salad to top yogurt or oatmeal, too.

 Grilled Peaches and Yogurt

-Weber J. What's in Season During the Summer?
+Weber J. What's In Season During the Summer?
 PBS.
-Available at: http://www.pbs.org/food/fresh-tastes/whats-in-season-during-the-summer/.